avolutions-php/avolutions/README.md

 * [Configuration](https://avolutions.org/guide/config)

 # Installation
-The system requirements, configuration and a detailed installation guide can be found [here](http://localhost/guide/installation).
+The system requirements, configuration and a detailed installation guide can be found at the official [AVOLUTIONS Guide](http://avolutions.org/guide/installation).
 There are two supported ways to install the AVOLUTIONS framework:

 ### Composer (recommended)